Ordisoftware/Hebrew-Calendar/README.md

 ## Roadmap

+- Add option to enable or disable start with Windows from the software.
 - Add reminder for solar and lunar anniversary of birth.
 - Add moon months description form and menu in tools.
 - Add a different tray icon to indicate if a celebration is running, including week days.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
-- Improve date bookmarks to use an entity instead of the application settings.
 - Improve and reorganize preferences form with a left menu panel.

 ## Changelog

-#### 2020.09.__ - Version 5.3
+#### 2020.09.18 - Version 5.3

-- Maintenance release.
 - Add "Start and reset preferences" link in Windows Start menu.
+- Improve date bookmarks to be saved to a file in user roaming folder instead of using application settings.
 - Fix the inconsequential error: "The given key was missing from the dictionary in CheckCelebrationDay()".
+- Rename 32x32 icon files.

 #### 2020.09.11 - Version 5.2